Cogmasters/concord/README.md

 * GNU/Hurd 0.9
 * Mac OS X 10.9

+*Note: big-endian processors running certain OSes like SPARC Solaris, PowerPC AIX, System Z z/OS or Linux, or MIPS IRIX are NOT supported.
+There are currently a few issues that prevent some of the logic from correctly on big-endian systems.
+This will be fixed soon.*

 ## Build Instructions

 The only dependency is `curl-7.56.1` or higher.
 If you are compiling libcurl from source, you will need to build it with SSL support.